 Forensic social work is the application of social work to issues relating to the law and legal system, both civil and criminal.
 By earning the certification in forensic social work, you demonstrate specialized skills and competency that complement your work and set you apart from those in your field.
-By becoming a Certified Master Forensic Social Worker you will gain recognition for your dedication to the field of social work and the opportunity to network with other likeminded professionals.
-During this unique grandfathering period with our new program, we are providing you the opportunity to earn the credential with a portfolio review.
+By becoming a Certified Master Forensic Social Worker, CMSFW® you will gain recognition for your dedication to the field of social work, and the opportunity to network with other like-minded professionals.
+During this unique grandfathering period with our new program, we are providing you the opportunity to earn the credential via a portfolio review.

 Why should you choose the CMFSW credential?

 The CMFSW credential is distinct from other certifications in forensic social work.

 What sets our credential apart is:

 - Grants recognition of knowledge and skills by a third party

 - Demonstrates a high level of commitment to the field of practice